Drove to Milwaukee

 , where there are some galleries, shops, and restaurants.
 We went to the Public Market

 , where Boo made me try oysters for the first time.
 They’re okay, they didn’t really taste like much to me!
 The market was a lot smaller than I thought it was going to be, but still offered a place to get a snack and sit down for a while.
 Then we headed towards a seafood place we saw on the river while on the cruise.
-After a short walk, we stumbled upon a small outdoor concert of some opera, so we sat for a while and enjoyed ourselves a bit.
+After a short walk, we stumbled upon a small outdoor concert of some opera.

 An Operatic Concert